Derivative trading has grown in popularity since the 1980s, and investors can now trade derivatives on a wide range of financial markets.

 How to trade in the derivatives market with CAPEX.com

 You can trade derivatives with us in a number of ways.
 Whether OTC or on-exchange, derivatives trading requires large capital outlays and a brokerage account – which is why traders rather use a platform like ours.
-With us, you can trade CFDs on 2,100+ markets and un-leveraged fractional shares.
+With us, you can access 2,100+ leveraged instruments.

 Our award-winning platform has a wide range of exclusive trading tools and technical features that we offer to aid your derivative trading strategies.

-Once you have registered for an account, you can start to trade on over 2,100+ financial derivatives instruments, which are displayed in our platform based on the asset class.
+Once you have registered for an account, you can start to trade financial derivatives instruments, which are displayed on our platform based on the asset class.
 We also have some pre-determined categories that are exclusive to the platform, such as the biggest risers and fallers of the day in price.
 Our ‘Top Volatile’ feature is updated hourly with financial instruments whose recent trade volume has increased significantly versus the monthly average.